Georgetown-Lewes Trail

 Georgetown-Lewes Trail Description

 The easternmost section of the trail leading to Cape Henlopen State Park is separated from the main route by the Lewes-Rehoboth Canal.
-To reach this disconnected segment, turn left from the eastern terminus of the main segment onto Gills Neck Road.
+This disconnected segment can be accessed at 111 American Legion Rd (Lewes).
+To reach this trailhead from the south bank of the canal, turn left from the eastern terminus of the main segment onto Gills Neck Road.
 In 0.2 mile, turn right on Savannah Road to cross the canal bridge.
 Continue 0.3 mile to American Legion Road/Massachusetts Avenue.
 Take a right and travel 0.2 mile to the trailhead for the Georgetown-Lewes Trail.
+From this trailhead, the trail continues east towards the coast and southwest back towards the canal.
+Heading east, a brief stretch of street traffic, the trail’s wide lanes open up to a beautiful mix of sand, sea grass, and pine trees, offering intermittent shade and a fresh scent as you head to Cape Henlopen State Park.

-After this brief stretch of street traffic, the trail’s wide lanes open up to a beautiful mix of sand, sea grass, and pine trees, offering intermittent shade and a fresh scent as you head to Cape Henlopen State Park.
+The eastern endpoint of the Georgetown-Lewes Trail is at the entrance to Cape Henlopen State Park, at Cape Henlopen Dr. & S Cape Shore Dr. (Lewes).
 The park is home to Delaware’s highest sand dune (80 feet tall), where the Henlopen Lighthouse sat until it eroded into the sea in 1926.

 Parking and Trail Access